Mounjaro / Zepbound

 Frequently Asked Questions

 The key difference is the mechanism: semaglutide activates only GLP-1 receptors, while tirzepatide activates both GIP and GLP-1 receptors.
 This dual action targets appetite, fat metabolism, and insulin sensitivity through two pathways instead of one.
-Clinical data shows tirzepatide produces approximately 5-7% more weight loss on average compared to semaglutide, though individual responses vary.
+Individual responses to either medication vary, and your Weight Method provider will recommend an option based on your clinical profile.

 Tirzepatide is typically priced slightly higher than semaglutide due to its newer formulation and dual-receptor mechanism.
-At Weight Method, tirzepatide starts at $349/month compared to $297/month for semaglutide.
+At Weight Method, tirzepatide starts at $329/month compared to $154/month for semaglutide.
 Your provider will help you decide which medication offers the best value for your specific weight loss goals and health profile.

 Yes, many patients switch from semaglutide to tirzepatide if they want to accelerate their weight loss or have plateaued on semaglutide.
 Your Weight Method provider will manage the transition safely, typically restarting at a lower tirzepatide dose and escalating gradually.
 There is no required washout period, but your provider will determine the best timing based on your current dose.